jahnin/actron-air-esp32/README.md

 # Getting Started
 - Use a multimeter and measure the DC voltage between the power line and ground.
 This was 19V for me.
-- Measure thd DC voltage between the Key line and ground.
+- Measure the DC voltage between the Key line and ground.
 This was 5v for me.
 - Press and hold a button on the panel and simultaneously measure DC voltage between the Key line and ground.
 Make a note of the voltage.
 Repeat this for all buttons on the panel.
 - Build the circuit.
+- Install the Actron Air ESPHome integration through HACS.
+See [johnf/actron-air-esphome/README.md](https://github.com/johnf/actron-air-esphome/blob/main/README.md)
+- Configure ESPHome and initialize your ESP32 device.
+See [johnf/actron-air-esphome/README.md](https://github.com/johnf/actron-air-esphome/blob/main/README.md)
-- Setup esphome and initialize the esp32 device
+- Copy and replace /config/esphome/components with the components folder [jahnin/actron-air-esp32](https://github.com/jahnin/actron-air-esp32/tree/main/components/actron_air_esphome).
+- In ESPHome builder, update the yaml with actron_air_keypad.yaml from this project. [actron_air_keypad.yaml](https://github.com/jahnin/actron-air-esp32/blob/main/actron_air_keypad.yaml)
+- For the custom card in home assistant,
-- Copy components/actron_air_esphome to home assistant under /config
+    - Copy [actron-wall-card.js](https://github.com/jahnin/actron-air-esp32/blob/main/custom-card/actron-wall-card/actron-wall-card.js) to /config/www/actron-wall-card
+    - Goto Settings-> Dashboards -> 3 dots on the right hand upper corner -> Resources -> Add resource
+    - For URL type, "/local/actron-wall-card/actron-wall-card.js"
+    - For Resource type, Select "JavaScript module"
+    - Select Create.
-- Install the actron_air_keypad.yaml file to the esp32 device.
+    - Use the config file as reference to add and edit the card:
--

-**Need Help?**

-- Check ESPHome logs: `esphome logs your-device.yaml`
-- Validate config: `esphome config your-device.yaml`
-- Review example_actron_air_keypad.yaml for complete setup

 ## License